Rise

 The Stellar Organism

-The universality and persistence of astral themes in religious art and lore testify to humankind’s stellar longing and ultimate identity.
+The universality and persistence of astral themes in religious art and lore testify to humankind’s stellar calling.

-Biological life impregnates planets, where it gestates, until it returns to space symbiotic with its technologies.
+Biology impregnates planets, where it gestates until it graduates symbiotic with its technologies.

-Biological life extends the life of the universe by recycling black holes into new protons (through a technology sufficiently advanced so as to be indistinguishable from magic).
+Biology extends the life of the universe by recycling black holes into new protons (through a technology sufficiently advanced as to be indistinguishable from magic).

-Science continues to map correlations between neurochemical and mental events.
-But subjectivity per se seems to reside at another interface—between quantum and gravitational events.
+Researchers continue to map correlations between neurological and mental events.
+But subjectivity per se seems to originate at another interfacethat between quantum and gravitational events.

 "Zero-G, and I feel fine."